 Francis Daley said Dungeons & Dragons: Honor Among Thieves has dozens of monsters and creatures in this movie and dozens of spells.
 Another clip showed off a displacer beast and the gelatinous cube.
 The directors also noted the worked closely with Wizards of the Coast to get the lore right.
 And, the film will have at least one cameo from a well known D&D player.

-Dungeons & Dragons: Honor Among Thieves arrives in theaters on March 3, 2023.
+Dungeons & Dragons: Honor Among Thieves will now arrive in theaters on March 31, 2023.